 Prop 19 Key Points Summarized

 Prop 19 enables homeowners over 55, the severely disabled, and those who have had their homes substantially damaged by wildfire to transfer the taxable value of their primary home to a replacement property anywhere in California.
-That transfer can be to a property of any value, however if the replacement property is to a higher value home, then an adjustment is made.
-The adjustment is not a full reassessment, so there is a still a net benefit even when a qualifying homeowner is buying a more expensive home.
+That transfer can be to a property of any value, however, if the replacement property is to a higher value home, then an adjustment is made.
+The adjustment is not a full reassessment, so there is still a net benefit even when a qualifying homeowner is buying a more expensive home.
 The timeframe for the Prop 19 benefit is within two years of the prior property’s sale.
 This benefit can be used up to three times (or more for those who had their homes destroyed by fire).

 Prop 19 also affects intergenerational property transfers to children and grandchildren.
 Although there were formerly broad exemptions for transferring a low taxable value to children and grandchildren, under Prop 19 the exemption is limited to children and grandchildren who will continue to use the home as a primary residence.
 Even in those cases, if the property value is more than $1M over the original tax basis, upward adjustments to the taxable value are made.

 Before we go into further detail on some of the nuances of Prop 19, it is important to understand property taxes in California in general.
 Much of what Prop 19 attempts to address is part of a multi-decade legacy of property tax propositions of our past, especially prop 13.